perltidy/perltidy/docs/eos_flag.md

 filter can be tested right now with the new **-eos** flag to be sure that double encoding is not possible when the default is changed.

+## Reference

+This flag was originally introduced to fix a problem with the widely-used **tidyall** program (see https://github.com/houseabsolute/perl-code-tidyall/issues/84).

 ## Appendix, a little closer look

 A string of text (here, a Perl script) can be stored by Perl in one of two